NickCH-K/LOST/README.md

 - **Should I include the output of my code?** For data visualization, yes!
 Just keep the images relatively small so they don't crowd the page.
 See the Implementations section above for how to add images.
 If your output is not visual, there's probably no need to include output unless you think that it is especially important for some technique.
 - **How can I discuss what I'm doing with other contributors?** GitHub Wiki, unlike Wikipedia, does not have Talk pages for contributors to discuss changes to a page.
 Instead, head to the [Issues](https://github.com/NickCH-K/LOST/issues) page and find (or post) a thread with the title of the page you're talking about.
 - **How can I [add an image/link to another LOST page/add an external link/bold text] in the LOST wiki?** See the [Guide to Editing Wiki Content](https://help.github.com/en/articles/editing-wiki-content).
+- **I want to contribute but I do not like all the rules and structure on this page.
+I don't even want my FAQ entry to be a question.
+Just let me write what I want.** If you have valuable knowledge about statistical techniques to share with people and are able to explain things clearly, I don't want to stop you.
+So go for it.
+Maybe post something in [Issues](https://github.com/NickCH-K/LOST/issues) when you're done and perhaps someone else will help make your page more consistent with the rest of the Wiki.
+I mean, it would be nicer if you did that yourself, but hey, we all have different strengths, right?